 The Basics

-Before we start thinking about how to implement a multi-language support, let’s first talk about the basics.
+Before we start thinking about how to implement a multilingual support, let’s first talk about the basics.
 Generally spoken, we need to consider three main aspects:

 As with many Power Apps project, it’s recommended to create an admin app for administrative purposes.
 The admin app can be a simple Model-Drive App.